royalmo/docker-networks/README.md

 - `docker image ls` will list all locally saved images.
 You can remove them to save some memory space.

+- `docker system prune -a` will delete **everything** you created using docker
+  commands: networks, images, rules... this can be a good idea if you don't know what you just did.
+There are less heavy ways to fix things, but this will work everytime.

 There are a ton of commands, and some of them will be explained along this document, but if you wish to have a cheatsheet you can check the official